 I did not take this well.
-However, as my experiences grew, my understanding of African religious life and it’s rituals, shape form, and the relationship between ebbo (animal sacrifice) and human life, I had to radically question myself about the stances I had taken.
+However, as my experiences grew, my understanding of African religious life and it’s rituals, shape form, and the relationship between ebbo (animal sacrifice) and human life also grew.
+I had to radically question myself about the stances I had taken.

-Years later, after enough life experience, I realise health is a state of mind that has more to do with balance in what you’re doing.
+Years later, after enough life and spiritual experience, I realise health is a state of mind that has more to do with balance in what you’re doing.

 In the years since I started to eat meat again, I’ve lost all of my ‘fat girl’ status.
 People think I’m nuts when I say I miss being a fat girl, but I really do.
 I’ve not mastered balance in my eating yet, but I am neither the biggest meat eater nor am I choosing to navigate or prop up Whole Foods or anybody’s bullshit stories about food either.

 After long enough working around and in the ATRs, which is more real to me than any Eurocentric programming about food and ‘health’, I simply have shifted my perspectives greatly.
 Who do you think I trust more?
 The advice of Ifa and the Ancestors, or allyuh trying to sell me on nutritional yeast, and plants as sole source of everything.